fivem-ex/esx_kashacter/readme.md

+> ⚠️ This script is currently broken.
+Thanks for the next esx updates that kill backwards compatibility.
+> ♻️ If someone has time to debug, they can create a pull request with fix.
+___
 # Thanks to KASH and XxFri3ndlyxX
 > If you are updating ESX, be sure to update **all scripts** and **DATABASE SCHEMA**!